Blog

 Mtronics W-tail marine mixer connections.

-So right for the job, but so expensive, I am trying to use what I have or can get cheaply.
+Thanks Doug, So right for the job, but so expensive, I am trying to use what I have or can get cheaply.
 As you know I am rubbish with electronics.
 This is for my latest aquisition, a vintage model paddle Steamer with individual paddle motors and a rudder.
 The old system of a digimax 4 needs updating.
 How's the taycol coming on, my first big show is at Easter and I was hoping to include the Sea Commander.
+Cheers Colin.

 5 years ago by Colin H